AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/image-profiles.md

 U kunt elementen opnieuw verwerken in een map die al een bestaand afbeeldingsprofiel heeft dat u later hebt gewijzigd.
 Zie Elementen [opnieuw verwerken in een map nadat u het verwerkingsprofiel](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets)hebt bewerkt.

-### Afbeeldingsprofielen van Dynamic Media toepassen op specifieke mappen {#applying-image-profiles-to-specific-folders}
+### Dynamische mediaafbeeldingsprofielen toepassen op specifieke mappen {#applying-image-profiles-to-specific-folders}

 You can apply an Image Profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
 In deze sectie wordt beschreven hoe u op beide manieren afbeeldingsprofielen kunt toepassen op mappen.